Find online courses made by experts from around the world.

 Get your book written, edited and published

-Get ready for the big write and the big EDIT.
-You have your outline and your chapter framework, which means that you have a plan and a process to work towards.
+Get ready for the big WRITE and the big EDIT.
+You have your outline and your chapter framework, which means that you have a plan and a book you want to publish.

 The objectives of this course is to help you to:

 This course helps you with your writer's mindset and focuses on how to successfully help you get your book written, edited, perfected and published

 If you have got the first draft blues or need some help to get past first draft stage then this course will help you get out of the doldrums and turn you into an editor who loves to create alchemy with their words.

 First drafts always 'suck', they are rubbish and that is perfect the magic is in the editing

 When you write to first draft, it is usually an unconscious download.
 What happens next is magical.
 Using a different part of your brain, you take the bones of your book and turn it into something you would be proud to put your name to.

 This course is about helping you to edit your book to sell and helping you to learn how to engage with your reader more effectively.